fooof-tools/fooof/README.md

 Current FOOOF (stable version on master) is designed for fitting Power Spectral Densities (PSDs) in which there is a single linear slope, with no 'bends' or 'knees', when plotted in log-log space.
 PSDs that violate this assumption will likely result in bad fits.
 Broad spectrum PSDs (greater than ~ 50 Hz fitting range) are very likely to violate this assumption of the algorithm.
 This limitation may change with updates to the background fitting procedure.

-Inputs for FOOOF (fit & model) are 'freqs' and 'psd' in linear space (although internally various the algorithm does, at times, use log space for both variables).
+Inputs for FOOOF (fit & model) are 'freqs' and 'psd' in linear space (although internally the algorithm does, at times, use log space for both variables).

 ---